 - EIIA Study Away Medical Insurance: The university's philosophy on risk management and off-campus programs is set forth in File 367.5.
 The Center for Study Away and International Education is responsible for identifying and evaluating appropriate insurance coverage as per policy 367.1.
 All students and faculty engaging in Furman business abroad are able to use Furman's international insurance policy, EIIA.
 No registration is needed. - EIIA's latest and updated brochures are available at the study away website.
 Please direct students to the website. - Individual program directors may request approval from the Associate Academic Dean and Director for Study Away for a course on study away to be a pass/fail course.
-NOTE: this policy implies that students cannot elect the pass/fail option for a study away course on their own, as they might for other courses on campus. - Request a Cash Advance using the form for this purpose at least six weeks prior to travel. - Each traveling faculty member should request a TAP Card using the form for this purpose (available online at www.furman.edu/international) at least six weeks prior to travel.
-Standard TAP limits for study away directors are \$10,000/single transaction limit and \$50,000/monthly transaction limit.
-If you believe you need more than this, indicate such on your request form.
-Cardholders who are traveling on a study away program do not need to worry about printing monthly statements.
-Rather, retain all your receipts and turn them in to the Rinker Center for Study Away and International Education upon your return.
-However, faculty must review and approve payments.
-Please turn in your TAP card to the Purchasing & Travel office upon your return if you do not need to use the card any more. - Submit a completed study away emergency contact form including emergency contact phone numbers for all traveling faculty and program partners, a detailed itinerary, and flight information to the Rinker Center for Study Away and International Education.
+NOTE: this policy implies that students cannot elect the pass/fail option for a study away course on their own, as they might for other courses on campus. - Request a Cash Advance by completing a Workday Spend Authorization at least two weeks prior to travel. - Each traveling faculty member should request a Corportate Travel Credit Card at least six weeks prior to travel, and well in advance of the first purchase to be put on the credit card.
+Please email Cassie Klatka in study away to get the process started. - Standard corporate card limits for study away directors are \$10,000/single transaction limit and \$50,000/monthly transaction limit.
+If you believe you need more than this, indicate such on your request form. - Cardholders who are traveling on a study away program are required to attend a training session on how to create a spend authorization and complete expense reports in Workday.
+There are different instructions for choosing cost centers and specifying study away-specific categories that need your attention and understanding. - Directors will be required to log into Workday regularly after making purchases to reconcile the expense within 30 days of the purchase date. - Study Away recommends keeping all receipts in case of a discrepancy. - Submit a completed study away emergency contact form including emergency contact phone numbers for all traveling faculty and program partners, a detailed itinerary, and flight information to the Rinker Center for Study Away and International Education.
 The Itinerary should contain as many details as possible, including dates of travel, names of hotels, address and telephone numbers.
-Send this to the Study Away Administrative Coordinator.
-We may need to contact you while you are away, and we also occasionally receive questions from parents about student's whereabouts.
+Send this to the Study Away

+Administrative Coordinator (Cassie Klatka).
+We may need to contact you while you are away, and we also occasionally receive questions from parents about students' whereabouts.